-The Spam Manager tab on the Dashboard allows you to visualize and manage spam content posted on your platform.
+The Spam Manager is a tool that allows you to visualize and manage spam content posted on your platform.

 "Earn bitcoin today by completing paid surveys.
 Want to receive up to 10 bitcoin for answering simple questions?
 Visit https://bit.ly/3iXhvjG or call 555-123-4567"